 The results so far

 Many species have declined at alarming rates over recent decades.
 Others are spreading northwards into new areas, probably because of global warming.
 Since the 1970s, three-quarters of butterfly species have declined in distribution in Britain and over one third are listed as threatened on the Red List of British Butterflies.
+The records gathered through the BNM scheme form a key component of the regular State of the UK's Butterflies reports.

 Continued recording is essential in order to gauge the extent of these changes.
 Despite, the immense volunteer effort many areas are still under-recorded.
 You can help by sending your butterfly sightings to your local BNM Co-ordinator.
 They will check the sightings and compile them into a local database, before forwarding your observations onto the national BNM recording scheme.